The Exchange Gallery welcomes work by artists of all ages and levels of experience.

 Most of our themed shows do not require any entry fee, and all artists' work goes on display; only rarely do we have to "edit" for space considerations.

 A project of the non-profit Exchange, The Gallery is run by a committee of artist volunteers whose wish to provide a venue to themed, open-call exhibitions and juried or invitational shows that offer exposure to ALL interested artists, regardless of age and level of experience.
 Gallery exhibitions are selected and scheduled by the committee and are generally on display for four to six weeks.
-Opening receptions are arranged in conjunction with other events in downtown Bloomsburg, especially Artspace openings, typically on Saturday evenings.
+Opening receptions are arranged in conjunction with other events in downtown Bloomsburg, often openings at the Artspace gallery around the corner on Center Street.

 If you would like to have a solo show here or have other ideas about themes, inquiries should come to Exchange@ExchangeArts.org or sent via snail mail to the Exchange Gallery at 24 East Main Street, Bloomsburg PA 17815.
 Please include a SASE if you would like your materials returned.